Installation

 Using pip

-The first step is to create a micromamba environment within which to install the minimum required version of Python and the software needed to build and install ComPyTools.
+The first step is to create an environment within which to install the minimum required version of Python and the software needed to build and install ComPyTools.

 Note